OPIOID ADDICTION TREATMENT IN NORTH CAROLINA

 At October Road, we offer an intensive outpatient and partial hospitalization program so you can break free from opioid addiction.
 In these programs, you can continue addiction treatment at our medical facility while enjoying the comfort of your own home with a customized, flexible system that helps you maintain your sobriety.
 This is an option that serves many recovering addicts, but it is usually only recommended for those who have a strong support system and do not face daily temptations to use drugs.

 Start your journey to sobriety at October Road.
-We offer opioid addiction treatment services in Charlotte and Asheville, North Carolina.
+We offer opioid addiction treatment services in Asheville, North Carolina.
 Contact us to learn more by dialing (888) 201-5086.

 Types of Opioid Drugs